akshadjaiswal/Complete-Web-Development-Bootcamp/README.md

 # Complete-Web-Development-Bootcamp
-## In the journey of becoming a full stack dev.
-Started with HTML5 basics and then moves towards advanced CSS3 after which JavaScript and other concepts.
+## In the journey of becoming a full stack developer.Started with HTML5 basics and then moves towards advanced CSS3 after which JavaScript and other concepts.
 * Here you can see all my code or topics i am learning.
 * Updating daily learning content here.